-In late August, B’nai Brith drew attention to an image threatening to “Kill all Jews now” (page doesn’t exist) that had been shared to Hall’s Facebook wall.
+In late August, B’nai Brith drew attention to an image threatening to “Kill all Jews now” (page does not exist) that had been shared to Hall’s Facebook wall.
 In response, Hall penned a lengthy article where he suggests that B’nai Brith planted the image in order to frame him as part of a dramatic conspiracy involving both Facebook and Calgary police and to “justify appeals for money” from prospective donors.
 He also accuses B’nai Brith of abusing “Jewish victimhood” and of “wreaking havoc” on civil academic discourse on campus.

 A university professor for more than 25 years, Hall uses his credentials to establish the legitimacy of the theories he espouses.
 However, as an educator, he has a responsibility to uphold the principle of “academic freedom,” which is ironically the very principle he claims to protect by promoting an alternative interpretation to what transpired during the Holocaust.

 B’nai Brith continues to demand that the University of Lethbridge investigate, to guarantee that students are not subjected to Hall’s anti-Zionist itinerary, but the institution has chosen to stand by its professor, (page does not exist) also citing a commitment to “academic freedom.”

 According to a 2011 statement from Universities Canada, however, academic freedom “includes the right to freely communicate knowledge and the results of research and scholarship.”
 Does the University of Lethbridge feel that Holocaust denial, accusations of world Zionist conspiracy plots and antisemitism are the legitimate “results of research and scholarship?”